Norway

 Norway in Summer day-by-day itinerary

-This afternoon you will take a scenic RIB cruise passing through UNESCO World Heritage listed scenery in Naeroyfjord.
+This afternoon, you take a scenic RIB cruise passing through UNESCO World Heritage-listed scenery in Naeroyfjord.
 Spend the evening in the picturesque fjord settlement of Flam.

 An exciting day today, as you take the Flam Railway back up to Vatnahalsen before taking a zip-line down the valley to Kardal.
 The zip-line is the longest in the north at 1,381 metres and will be a thrilling ride (although you can also descend on foot if you prefer).